Leica CL vs YI M1

-Both the CL and the M1 are recent models that feature in their makers' current product line-up.
+Both the CL and the M1 are recent models that are part of the current product line-up.
 Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Leica and YI.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and YI websites.

 So what is the bottom line?
 Which of the two cameras – the Leica CL or the YI M1 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Leica CL (Typ 7323):